Local referendum: Direct democracy and its forms

 What is a referendum?

 A local referendum is an instrument of direct democracy where local people use their vote to decide on issues that are important in their community.
-The process is governed by the Local Referendum Act , which sets out how, when and who can vote.
-A local referendum covers issues that fall under the independent jurisdiction of municipalities, cities, statutory cities, boroughs, urban districts or the capital and statutory city.
+The process is governed by the Local Referendum Act, which sets out how, when and who can vote.
+A local referendum concerns issues that fall under the independent jurisdiction of municipalities, cities, statutory cities, boroughs, urban districts or the capital city and the statutory city.
 Unlike an election, it focuses on individual decisions about the future of a local authority.

 Who can participate in a local referendum?